Table of Contents

 On this Sri Lanka itinerary, you will visit the temple during the evening ceremony, which is the best time to visit the temple, because most devotees flock into the upper terrace during the ceremony, where the left eyetooth of Buddha’s resides, in order to make offerings and worship.

-Just before visiting the tooth relic temple, you will witness the Kandyan cultural show, which showcases the traditional dance forms and music performance.
+Just before visiting the tooth relic temple, you will witness the Kandyan cultural performance, which showcases the traditional dance forms and music performance.

 It is only 5 kilometres to the Peradeniya royal botanical garden from Kandy and it takes about 20 minutes to get there.
-The botanical garden of Kandy is the most popular on the island harbour more than 8000 trees and plants within its border.
+The botanical garden of Kandy is the most popular garden on the island harbour more than 8000 trees and plants within its border.
+Royal botanical garden is offered in a combination of Tooth relic temple on most Sri Lanka day tours such as Kandy tour from Bentota in Colombo.

 During the 2 days in Kandy, you will also be visiting a tea plantation, tea factory, Kandy Lake, souvenir shops and handicraft centre.